ASFHyP3/hyp3-docs/docs/using/downloading.md

 ![Downloading Individual Products](../images/download-vertex-single.png "Download Single On Demand Product")

-To view the download queue, click the **Downloads** icon in the top band of the Vertex web interface.
+To view the download queue, click the **Downloads** icon in the top right of the Vertex web interface.
 The Download Queue interface provides options for direct download of individual items along with bulk download options.

 ### Downloading Multiple Products